abhishekspawar0803-svg/college_placements/README.md

 # College Placements Predictor

-A machine learning project for predicting student placement outcomes and estimating salary packages using academic, skill-based, and background-related features.
+A two-stage machine learning project for predicting student placement outcomes with a balanced binary classifier and estimating salary packages through a follow-up regression model.

 ## Overview